williamsantosa/ucsc-cs/README.md

 ## Subjects

 There are a few subjects that everyone will have to encounter as a computer science major.

-- Programming
+Namely,

+- Programming - Planning and generating instructions to give to a machine.
-- Computer Architecture
+- Computer Architecture - The functionality, management, and implementation of computer systems.
-- Algorithms and Data Structures
+- Data Structures - Structure used to hold data, like LinkedLists, Heaps, and Trees.
+- Algorithms - Methods of solving problems efficiently using data structure.
-- Math (CS)
+- Math (CS) - Math topics like Calculus and Linear Algebra.
-- Operating Systems
+- Operating Systems - System software that manages computer hardware, software resources, and provides services for computer programs.

-And here are some other topics that you may encounter as an upper division elective.
+The following are more topics that students may encounter at UCSC.

-- Databases
+- Databases - A structured way to hold data (like a table).
-- Languages and Compilers
+- Languages and Compilers - The way code is interpreted through your system.
-- Distributed Systems
+- Distributed Systems - A computing environment where components are spread across many computers.
-- 3D Modeling
+- 3D Modeling - Generating models using modeling software.
-- Computer Networking
+- Computer Networking - Interconnected computing devices that can exchange data and share resources with one another.

-### Programming

-- What is programming and how is it different than coding
-- Talk about programs we would make in our classes (like CSE 30, linkedlist and biginteger and CSE 13s stuff)
-- Languages, which is referenced in the other section
-- Upper division programming vs lower div

-### Computer Architecture

-- What is computer architecture
-- What is a low-level vs high-level language
-- What is assembly

-### Algorithms and Data Structures

-- What are algorithms and data structures and what are they used for
-- What are some algorithms and data structures (LinkedList, Trees, Heap, Graphs)
-- Examples (Queue being used in a line, or restaurant)

-### Math (CS)

-- You will have to take math classes ):
-- Calculus, Linear Algebra, Statistics

-### Operating Systems

-- Ties into assembly languages
-- What your computer is run on
-- Low-level languages
-- Discuss it

 ## Languages

 You will definitely use these languages.

-- Python
-- C
-- C++
+- Python - High-level language.
+Slow to compute but fast to write.
+- C - Low-level language.
+Blazingly fast but slow to write.
+Prone to many errors.
+- C++ - Intermediate-level language.
+Easier to write in relative to C but trades some performance as a result.
-- MIPS / RISC-V
+- MIPS / RISC-V - Assembly language.
+Will be used in Computer Architecture classes (CSE 12/120).

-Depending on your electives, you may use these languages.
+Depending on your interests, you may use these languages.

-- JavaScript
-- C#
+- JavaScript - High-level language which create mobile and desktop apps, along with full-stack applications.
+- C# - High-level language creating mobile and desktop apps, cloud-based services, and more.
-- R
+- R - Mathematical programming language.
-- MatLab
+- MatLab - Mathematical programming language.
-- Haskell (CSE 114A)
-- LaTeX
+- Haskell - Functional programming language.
+Free of side effects, used in Functional Programming classes (CSE 114A).

 Some useful ones you should definitely consider learning.

-- LaTeX
+- LaTeX - Powerful and complex markup language.
-- Markdown
+- Markdown - Fast, simple, and lightweight markup language.
-- HTML
+- HTML - The markup standard for web pages.

-### Python

-- High-level language
-- Lots of libraries
-- Will be used extensively in classes

-### C

-- Low-level language
-- Lots of support, blazingly fast
-- Will be used extensively in classes

-### C++

-- Object-oriented programming language with C features
-- Like C but with encapsulation, data hiding, abstraction, inheritance, etc
-- More libraries and functions to use
-- A bit slower than C but still much faster than Python

-### MIPS / RISC-V

-- Assembly language
-- What is it used for?
-- How does assembly language work in the overall scheme of things?
-(C code compiled into binaries how)

 ## Graduation Requirements